lucee/lucee-docs/docs/04.guides/04.cookbooks/41.Encrypt_Decrypt/page.md

 dump(dec);
 ```

 This is full detailed example of encrypt/decrypt functions.
 We create a key and we encrypt with the private key.
-Then we decrypt with the public key.
+Then we [[function-decrypt]] with the public key.
 Then run the dump in the browser and we see the original string returned as expected.

 ### Footnotes ###